-DATE/BY: ACTION RESPONSIBLITY September 15 Chairs receive report of faculty due for an RPT decision Provost OSU-CHS September 30 Faculty member notified by Chair to start preparing RPT documentation packet, due January 15th Chair October 15 Faculty member provides to Chair list of five external referees to write letter of support, submits external letters waiver form to Chair (TENURE TRACK ONLY) Faculty member October 30 November 30 Chair assembles external letters received or further solicits required letters.
+DATE/BY: ACTION RESPONSIBLITY September 15 Chairs receive report of faculty due for an RPT decision Provost OSU-CHS September 30 Faculty member notified by Chair to start preparing RPT documentation packet, due January 15th Chair October 15 Faculty member provides to Chair list of five external referees to write letter of support, submits external letters waiver form to Chair (TENURE TRACK ONLY) Faculty member October 30 Chair selects three names from faculty list (and/or from other names developed with departmental members) and solicits letters to arrive to the Chair within one month.
+Chair provides copy of soliciting letter to external referees to the faculty member and includes the letter in the applicant's RPT file.
+(TENURE TRACK ONLY) Chair November 30 Chair assembles external letters received or further solicits required letters.
 (TENURE TRACK ONLY) Chair January 15 Faculty member completes RPT documentation packet and gives to Chair.
 Faculty member signs Section 3 of the OSU-RPT form denoting completion of file at this point.
 Faculty member January 15 Chair adds the external letters to the RPT document, provides copies to the candidate's departmental tenured faculty and convenes a meeting to evaluate the candidate.
 Chair January 30 A representative of the departmental tenured faculty shall prepare a statement of recommendation which explicitly addresses how the candidate has or has not satisfied applicable departmental criteria for promotion, tenure or reappointment.
 This statement must be added to the candidate's RPT packet prior to review by the Chair.
 Additionally, the representative of the faculty will record their recommendation on the RPT Summary of Recommendations form, along with his/her signature.
 Representative of Reviewing Faculty February 15 Chair adds statement of recommendation from the faculty representative to the RPT documents, completes a final review, denotes action and signs RPT form, writes letter of recommendation to the Chair of P & T, gives copy of letter to faculty candidate, includes letter and RPT form in RPT packet and send the original packet to the Provost.
 Chair